-Donald Trump Is A ‘Grade-A Idiot,’ Says 2020 Democrat
+Donald Trump Is A ‘Grade-A Idiot,’ Says Democratic Presidential Candidate

 “But how do you stop these people?
 You can’t,” the president said, at which point someone from the audience shouted: “Shoot them!”

 This prompted cheers from the crowd, as President Trump shook his head and smiled.

 “That’s only in the Panhandle you can get away with that statement.
 Only in the Panhandle,” he said.

 Because of this, President Trump is a “grade A-idiot,” according to Democrat Julian Castro, who described the president’s handling of the situation as “unbecoming” of “anybody in public office.”